klclaudio/brams/doc/BRAMS_6.0_-_INSTALL_PREREQUISITES.md

 ## 1. Create the prerequisites folder's structure
 ---------------------

    You will need a folder (**{YOUR\_DIR}**) to put the libraries, includes and executables.
 You can choose a system folder or a local home folder.
 If you prefer a system folder remember that commands must be preceeded by a sudo command.
-Another folder (**{INSTALL\_DIR}**) will be used only for create the sctrucuture and can bem erased after all instalation.
+Another folder (**{INSTALL\_DIR}**) will be used only for create the sctrucuture and can be erased after all instalation:

 ```bash
         mkdir {YOUR_DIR}